MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 a QNAME specified above in {{svcb-names}}.
 In particular, if the scheme is "https" with port 443, or the scheme is "http" and the port is 80, then the client's original QNAME is equal to the origin host name.
+This construction enables offline DNSSEC signing of wildcard domains, which would otherwise be impossible due to SVCB's use of {{?Attrleaf}} labels.

 For origins other than https with port 443 and http with port 80, the port and scheme continue to be prefixed to the hostname